-Since September 2001 the members of St. Francis Borgia and Divine Word have joined together for worship.
-Weekend liturgies are held at the larger church (formerly Divine Word), which is known as St. Francis Borgia-North.
-Weekday liturgies including school Masses are held at the historic church on Hamilton Road, which is called St. Francis Borgia-South.
+Beginning September 2001 the members of St. Francis Borgia and Divine Word joined together for worship.
+Weekend liturgies were held at the larger church (formerly Divine Word), which is known as the North Church.
+Most weekday liturgies were held at the historic South Church on Hamilton Road.
 Fr.
-George Gajdos and Fr.
-Ed Wawrzyniakowski remained as pastors of the combined parish until Fr.
+George and Fr.
+Ed remained as pastors until Fr.
 Ed’s retirement in June 2002.
-The parishes then officially merged and Fr.
-George was appointed pastor of the merged parish, where he continued to serve until June 2003.
-Archbishop Timothy Dolan appointed Fr.
-Tom Eichenberger to serve as pastor beginning in June 2003.
+Fr.
+George was appointed pastor of the merged St. Francis Borgia Parish, which he continued to serve until June 2003, at which time Archbishop Timothy Dolan appointed Fr.
+Tom Eichenberger to serve as our new pastor.

-St. Francis Borgia Catholic Church serves over 2,000 households and families in Cedarburg and surrounding communities.
+St. Francis Borgia is a large parish, serving households and families in Cedarburg and surrounding communities.
 Parish life is vibrant, with strong parishioner support of a variety of ministries.
 We reach out to those needing help locally in Ozaukee County and in Milwaukee’s inner city.
-On a global level, we have an active relationship with our sister parish in Mukono, Uganda.
+On a global level, we have an active twinning relationship with St. Paul the Apostle Parish in Mukono, Uganda.

-Our school is growing and prospering as it faces the challenge of offering excellent and exciting educational opportunities rooted in our Catholic faith tradition.
-We also provide a strong Christian Formation program which serves 700 children and young people.
+Our school is prospering as it embraces the challenge of offering excellent and exciting educational opportunities rooted in our Catholic faith tradition.
+We also provide a strong Christian Formation program for children through adults.

-Our parishioners step forward to offer their time and talent as we work together to bring the gospel to life in our personal lives and our shared relationships.
+Our parishioners step forward to offer their time and talent as we work together to bring the Gospel to life in our personal lives and our shared relationships.
 By continuing this effort, we become Christ’s presence to one another and live out our parish mission to “Share Christ—Celebrate Christ—Live Christ.”